YahirRdz/skills-introduction-to-github/README.md

 # Introduction to GitHub Skills

-Welcome to the "Introduction to GitHub" course by GitHub Skills!
+Welcome to the "Introduction to GitHub" course by GitHub Skills, authored by Yahir Rodriguez!
 Whether you're a new developer, a beginner on GitHub, or a student eager to kickstart your journey in collaborative coding, this course is designed to equip you with the essential skills to start contributing effectively in less than an hour.

 ## Who is this for?